orcodeep/CSAPP/labs/cache/README.md

 `fgets()` keeps the newline that is already in the file. it reads up to and including the newline `\n` (unless the line is too long to fit in the buffer)

-# t = m - (s + b)
+# tag

-ex:- The address 0x7ff0005c8 minimally only needs 36 bits.
+ex:- The main memory address 0x7ff0005c8 minimally only needs 36 bits.

-But you take m = 64, formula gives extra unused high-order bits in the tag:
+But you take m = 64, which gives extra unused high-order bits in the tag:

 `t = 64 - (s + b)` <- number of tag bits